-Patients should be regularly monitored for the development of impulse control disorders.
-Patients and carers should be made aware that behavioural symptoms of impulse control disorders including pathological gambling, increased libido, hypersexuality, compulsive spending or buying, binge eating, and compulsive eating can occur in patients treated with dopamine agonists and/or other dopaminergic treatments containing levodopa including Confundus[®].
+Patients should be regularly monitored for the development of impulse control disorders (ICD).
+Patients and carers should be made aware that behavioral symptoms of ICD including pathological gambling, increased libido, hypersexuality, compulsive spending or buying, binge eating, and compulsive eating can occur in patients treated with dopamine agonists and/or other dopaminergic treatments containing levodopa including Confundus[®].
 Review of treatment is recommended if such symptoms develop.